 Download an invoice template

-*If you choose to use your own invoice template please make sure to include: title, publication date, date 30 days from publication, base fee, Muckrack 30 days “shares” stat, social benchmark bonus owed (if applicable).
+*If you choose to use your own invoice template please make sure to include: title, your name, address, Paypal information if applicable, publication date, date 30 days from publication, base fee, Muckrack 30 days “shares” stat, social benchmark bonus owed (if applicable).

 Social Share Benchmark Bonuses

 - Use Muckrack’s tool: “Who Shared This” to monitor your piece on social media.

 - Our bonus is based on the total number of “Facebook Shares” (likes + comments + shares) within 30 days of a post’s original publication date.

 - It is the sole responsibility of the writer to calculate social shares and invoice at the 30 day mark.
 Invoices received more than five business days after the 30 day post publication date will not qualify for social bonus payouts.
 Parent Co. reserves the right to change any of its policies at any time without notice.